f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 Perform the following steps to complete this task:

 #.
-Click the ‘Collections’ tab on the left side of the screen, expand
+Click the :guilabel:`Collections` tab on the left side of the screen, expand
-   the ‘F5 Programmability: Class 1’ collection on the left side of the screen, expand the
+   the ``F5 Programmability: Class 1`` collection on the left side of the screen, expand the
    ``Lab 1.2 - API Authentication & 'example' Templates`` folder:

    |image10|

 #.
 Click the ``Step 1: HTTP BASIC Authentication`` item.
 Click the
-   ``Authorization`` tab and select ``Basic Auth`` as the Type.
-Fill in the username and password (``admin/admin``) and click the ``Update Request`` button:
+   :guilabel:`Authorization` tab and select ``Basic Auth`` as the Type.
+Fill in the username and password (``admin/admin``) and click the :guilabel:`Send`
+   button:

    |image11|

 #.
 Notice that the number of Headers in the Headers tab changed from ``1``
    to ``2``.
 This is because Postman automatically created the HTTP header and updated your request to include it.
-Click the ‘Headers’ tab and examine the HTTP header:
+Click the :guilabel:`Headers` tab and examine the HTTP header:

    |image91|

 #.
-Click the ``Send`` button to send the request.
-If the request succeeds
+Click the :guilabel:`Send` button to send the request.
+If the request
-   you should be presented with a listing of the ``/mgmt/tm/ltm`` Organizing Collection:
+   succeeds you should be presented with a listing of the ``/mgmt/tm/ltm`` Organizing Collection:

    |image105|

 #.
-Check the ``Test Results`` tab and ensure all the tests for this request
+Check the :guilabel:`Test Results` tab and ensure all the tests for this
-   have passed:
+   request have passed:

    |image106|